 Most succulents turn green when grown in the shade because chlorophyll is responsible for capturing sunlight to keep the photosynthesis process going.
-When placed in the sun or at extreme temperatures, the anthocyanins are in higher concentration in the plant cells.
+When placed in the sun or at extreme temperatures, anthocyanins are present in higher concentrations in plant cells.
 The anthocyanins act as antioxidants, protecting plants against overexposure to UV light and extreme temperatures.
 It is also known that anthocyanins are more stable at a lower temperature.
 That is why we often see succulents green in summer and color up during fall and winter.

 Control Water